susam/emfy/README.md

   - Show trailing whitespace at the end of lines clearly.
   - Show trailing newlines at the end of buffer clearly.
   - Show missing newlines at the end of buffer clearly.
+  - Always add a newline automatically at the end of a file while saving.
   - Use single spacing convention to end sentences.
   - Use spaces, not tabs, for indentation.
   - Configure indentation settings as per popular coding conventions.